-There are different kinds of customer service analytics tools and software.
+There are different types of customer service analytics tools and software.
 Some of them are integrated into help desk software, while others come in the form of business intelligence platforms.
-Click on the tabs below to see examples of customer service analytics tools.
+Click on the tabs below to see examples of customer analytics example tools.

-What it costs: Support Desk plans are free or could cost $15 to $79 per agent, per month.
-Omnichannel support plans cost $29 to $99 per agent, per month (on annual billing).
+How much it costs: Support Desk plans are free or could cost $15 to $79 per agent monthly.
+Omnichannel support plans cost $29 to $99 per agent monthly (on annual billing).

-What it is: A self-service business intelligence and analytics platform that helps you analyze business data, as well as build reports and dashboards.
+What it is: Zoho Analytics is a self-service business intelligence and analytics platform that helps you analyze business data, as well as build customer service reports and dashboards.

-What it costs: Cloud-based system is free for two users, with paid plans ranging from $24 per month (two users) to $455 per month (50 users).
-The on-premise system is either free (one user) or costs $30 per user, per month (on annual billing).
+How much it costs: Cloud-based system is free for two users, with paid plans ranging from $24 per month (two users) to $455 per month (50 users).

 Customer service analytics provide businesses with actionable insights on their support reps’ performance and customers’ needs.
 An effective customer service platform like Freshdesk offers built-in help desk analytics tools, helping you determine areas of improvement in both agent performance and customer experience.
-You can sign up for Freshdesk’s free Support Desk plan or try out its omnichannel support package for 21 days at no cost.
+Sign up for Freshdesk’s free Support Desk plan or try out its omnichannel support package for 21 days at no cost.